svenssonjoel/lispBM/CONTRIBUTING.md

       code.
 This code can sometimes be repetitive and boring.

       Recommended approach is to write the code in the extensions directory by hand.
-A Hybrid approach where you establish a pattern by implementing a few of the "extension functions" rigorously and then ask AI to extrapolate the rest.
+A hybrid approach where you establish a pattern by implementing a few of the "extension functions" rigorously and then ask AI to extrapolate the rest.

    3. The tests directories contain tests of the runtime system and extensions.
-      Tests of code runtime system functionality should be written with the same intentionally slow and methodical way as the core code itself.
+      Tests of core runtime system functionality should be written with the same intentionally slow and methodical way as the core code itself.

       Tests of extensions should be written with methodology similar to